The Dehler 38 C Sea Trial .

 The series of turns we perform clearly shows the sporty soul of the Dehler 38: fast and tight, they never compromise speed.

 Jib fairlead trimming is guaranteed by a rail adjustable from the cockpit that, through a geared-down sheet, makes clew trimming really simple.

 After sailing close-hauled – it was a really funny moment – we’re ready to hoist the gennaker.
 Mounting the tack on the fixed stem head, the maneuver is simple and we have no problems also thanks to the grip available under our shoes that gives us a great sense of stability.
 Bitts – three on each side – are retractable and, above all, they prevent sheets from get jammed when gybing.

-The aft sail is full and well suited to wind conditions, allowing great performances even at low speed.
+The aft sail of the Dehler 38 C is full and well suited to wind conditions, allowing great performances even at low speed.